OEICs may be an attractive option for new investors, but before you make a decision you need to understand the basics.

 Choose an OEIC you wish to invest in

 Invest a lump sum, set up regular payments or both

 You may need to pay an entry fee of around 3% - 5%, and an Annual Management Charge of between 1% and 2%.

 Not all managers will accept direct investments so you will need to seek advice from a financial adviser instead.

 An independent financial adviser (IFA) can help you choose which funds to invest in and will buy shares on your behalf.

-You will need to pay for their services
+Remember, their professional advice may be valuable, but you will need to pay for their services.

 This is a similar process as investing directly through a management company.
 You will need to sign up and open an account, deposit money into the account and then choose a fund to invest in.

 The fees are typically lower than investing direct.
 You may be charged administration fees based on the total value of the OEIC, and an automatic reinvestment of income charge of around 1%.